santadev/UnityMeshDecimation/README.md

 Enjoy!

+PS: Also added useful buttons to fill Path automatically and to Swap-Back result to compare it with source mesh.

-PS: Not tested in runtime and with other Target Condotions except Faces.
+PPS: Not tested in runtime and with other Target Conditions except Faces.